Natural Yeast Infection Treatment

 better too.
 My cheek is very swollen from infected salivary glands.

 Don't know why I have that problem.
-The olive leaf relieves that too.
+The olive leaf relieves that also.
 I

 decided to treat this sinus infection like it is a fungal/yeast